James P. Allison, Ph.D.

 Dr. Allison is professor and chair of The University of Texas MD Anderson Cancer Center Department of Immunology in the Division of Basic Science Research.
 He directs MD Anderson’s Immunology Platform and is deputy director of the David H. Koch Center for Applied Research in Genitourinary Cancers, Department of Genitourinary Medical Oncology – Research.

 A member of the U.S. National Academy of Sciences and its Institute of Medicine, Dr. Allison has served on CRI’s Scientific Advisory Council as a member since 2004, as an associate director since 2006, and as director as of October 1, 2011.

-He is a past president of the American Association of Immunologists, and has been the recipient of numerous awards, including CRI’s most prestigious scientific award, the William B. Coley Award for Distinguished Research in Basic and Tumor Immunology, in 2005, as well as the 2010 Richard V. Smalley, MD Memorial Award from the Society for Immunotherapy of Cancer (SITC, formerly the International Society for the Biologic Therapy of Cancer, or iSBTc).
+He is a past president of the American Association of Immunologists, and has been the recipient of numerous awards, including CRI’s most prestigious scientific award, the William B. Coley Award for Distinguished Research in Basic and Tumor Immunology, and the 2013 AACR-CRI Lloyd J. Old Award in Cancer Immunology.
+He also received in 2014 the Canada Gairdner Award, the Breakthrough Prize in Life Sciences, the Tang Prize in Biopharmaceutical Science, the Szent-Györgyi Prize for Progress in Cancer Research, the Louisa Gross Horwitz Prize, and the Harvey Prize of the Technion Institute of Technology.
+He is also the recipient of the 2010 Richard V. Smalley, MD Memorial Award and from the Society for Immunotherapy of Cancer (SITC, formerly the International Society for the Biologic Therapy of Cancer, or iSBTc).